 There are many factors that have a major effect on the environment and climate, whether negative or positive.
 To determine how eco-friendly a state is, we looked into how each state deals with these factors.

 1. Reliance on Fossil Fuels

-Despite the USA’s withdrawal from the Paris Climate Agreement, 24 states have formed the U.S. Climate Alliance to hold themselves to the responsibility of reducing greenhouse gas emissions 28% below 2005 levels by 2025.
+Despite the USA’s withdrawal from the Paris Climate Agreement, 24 states have formed the U.S. Climate Alliance to hold themselves to the standards of the Paris Climate Agreement with the responsibility of reducing greenhouse gas emissions 28% below 2005 levels by 2025.
 Read more about it here: U.S. State Greenhouse Gas Emissions Targets.

-This factor is really crucial as it directly affects nearly all the other factors.
+This factor is crucial as it directly affects nearly all the other factors.

 2. Green Industry Employment

 The Green Industry – defined by the Bureau of Labor Statistics – is any industry that makes its profits while intentionally not causing any harm to the environment.
 This consideration for the environment is one of the main aspects of their business decision-making process.

 Those decisions mainly include minimizing usage or/and material production that would create harmful waste by-products.
 They also increase their productions of bio-reducible products.
 These green industries make sure that their factories and supply chain leaves nothing environmentally harmful behind.